-deKlerk, C., Gliga, T. & the BASIS team. (in press).
+deKlerk, C., Gliga, T. & the BASIS team.
+(2014).
 Face engagement during infancy predicts later face recognition ability in younger siblings of children with autism.
 Developmental Science pdf

 Gliga, T., Senju, A., Pettinato, M., Charman, T., Johnson, M. & the BASIS Team (2014).
 Spontaneous Belief Attribution in Younger Siblings of Children on the Autism Spectrum.
 Developmental Psychology, 50(3), 903-913 pdf

 Elsabbagh M., Gliga, T., Hudry K., Charman T., and Johnson M. (2013).
 The development of face orienting mechanisms in infants at-risk for autism.
 Behavioral Brain Research, 251, 147–154 pdf

 Bedford, R., Gliga, T., Frame K., Hudry K., Chandler S., Johnson M. H., Charman T. & the BASIS team (in press).
 Failure to learn from feed-back underlies word learning difficulties in children at-risk for autism.
 Journal of Child Language pdf

 Bedford R., Elsabbagh M., Gliga T., Senju A. & the BASIS team (2012).
 Precursors to social and communication difficulties in infants at-risk for autism: gaze following and attentional engagement.
 Journal of Autism and Develomental Disorders, 42(10), 2208-2218 pdf